MetalBlockchain/metal-docs/docs/subnets/network-runner.md

 ## Subnets

-For general Subnet documentation, please refer to [Subnets](../../subnets).
-MNR can be a great helper working with Subnets, and can be used to develop and test new Subnets before deploying them in public networks.
-However, for a smooth and guided experience, we recommend using [Metal-CLI](../../subnets/create-a-local-subnet.md) These examples expect a basic understanding of what Subnets are and their usage.
+For general Subnet documentation, please refer to [Subnets](../subnets).
+ANR can be a great helper working with Subnets, and can be used to develop and test new Subnets before deploying them in public networks.

 ### RPC Server Subnet-EVM Example

 The Subnet-EVM is a simplified version of Coreth VM (C-Chain).
 This chain implements the Ethereum Virtual Machine and supports Solidity smart-contracts as well as most other Ethereum client functionality.
-It can be used to create your own fully Ethereum-compatible Subnet running on Metal Blockchain.
-This means you can run your Ethereum-compatible dApps in custom Subnets, defining your own gas limits and fees, and deploying solidity smart-contracts while taking advantage of Metal Blockchain's validator network, fast finality, consensus mechanism and other features.
+It can be used to create your own fully Ethereum-compatible Subnet running on Metal.
+This means you can run your Ethereum-compatible dApps in custom Subnets, defining your own gas limits and fees, and deploying solidity smart-contracts while taking advantage of Metal's validator network, fast finality, consensus mechanism and other features.
 Essentially, think of it as your own Ethereum where you can concentrate on your business case rather than the infrastructure.
 See [Subnet-EVM](https://github.com/MetalBlockchain/subnet-evm) for further information.

 ### Subnet-CLI

-**MNR requires an additional tool, such as [`subnet-cli`](../../subnets/subnet-cli.md), to be able to** **create the necessary configuration to deploy a Subnet in a local custom test-network.
-For a smoother** **experience, we recommend using [Metal-CLI](../../subnets/create-a-local-subnet.md) though, as it** **hides all this complexity away!**
+**ANR requires an additional tool, such as [`subnet-cli`](../subnets/subnet-cli.md), to be able to** **create the necessary configuration to deploy a Subnet in a local custom test-network.
+For a smoother** **experience, we recommend using Metal-CLI though, as it** **hides all this complexity away!**

 Install and start the RPC server just as in [start the server](#start-the-server)